These three records and modules interact to help you manage your inventory and calculate COGS:

 The Inventory Transactions module can help you track the various other records that change inventory quantities:

-- Purchase orders — Increase the On Order count for each line item code when the PO is opened, then reverse this count when the in-coming shipment is received.
+- Purchase Orders — Opening a PO increases the On Order count for each line item code (LIC).
+Receiving the in-coming shipment reverses this count.

-- Inventory adjustments — Increase the On Hand count for positive adjustments and decrease this count for negative adjustments.
+- Inventory adjustments — Positive adjustments increase the On Hand count for each LIC.
+Negative adjustments decrease this count.

-- Jobs — Increase or decrease the count in On Order, Demand, or On Hand, depending on the specific tasks of the job.
+- Jobs — May increase or decrease the count in On Order, Demand, or On Hand, depending on the specific tasks of the job.

 Note: When you receive items that are tracked by manufacturer lot, each lot is recorded as a separate transaction.
 Also, when handling returns for lot-tracked inventory (and serialized inventory), the needed inventory adjustments require additional details.